1990 World Snooker Championship: Final

+The final between Stephen Hendry and Jimmy White took place on 28 and 29 April.
+The first seven frames of the final saw a total of seven breaks over 40, and saw Hendry leading 4–3.
+After White had won the first frame, Hendry equalised with a break of 72, but a miss and foul by Hendry in the third frame gave White the chance to regain the lead.
+Hendry took the next three frames for 4–2, then White claimed frame seven with a break of 82.
+Hendry led 9–7 after the first day, having compiled a 108 break in the 16th frame.

-Hendry led 9–7 after the first day.
-On the second day, he won the first four frames, making a break of 104 in the second, with White failing to pot a ball in three of them.
+On the second day, Hendry won the first four frames, making a break of 104 in the second, with White failing to pot a ball in three of them.
+He later wrote that at the start of the day he perceived that White that showed "that he's desperate to win, yet secretly knows he will struggle.
+It's almost imperceptible — a tiny inwards movement around the eyes, a fleeting nip of teeth on lip — but it's there."
+White reflected that "Every time I got near him, he eased into a higher gear."
 From 7–13, White took the 21st frame with a break of 82, and added the following frame to reduce his deficit to 9–13.
 In the 23rd frame, White led by 63 points before Hendry produced a clearance of 72 to win on the black ball.
 The session finished with Hendry 14–10 ahead after White won the session's last frame with breaks of 51 and 45.
-The first three frames of the fourth session were completed in 27 minutes, and included a 108 clearance by Hendry.
-White took the following frame, before breaks of 71 and 81 secured a first world championship title for Hendry.
+The first three frames of the fourth session were completed in 27 minutes and included a 108 clearance by Hendry.
+White took the following frame, before breaks of 81 and 71 secured a first world championship title for Hendry.
 He became the youngest-ever world champion at the age of 21 years and 106 days, overtaking Alex Higgins, who had won the 1972 World Snooker Championship a few days before his 23rd birthday.
+The final was described by the snooker journalist Terry Smith as "a two-day high-speed potting battle that left the sell-out crowd virtually breathless."